geonhee619/ASMC-BayesCV/README.md

   - **Multithreading configuration**:
     - `JULIA_NUM_THREADS=8` for `{LGO.ipynb, LSO.ipynb}` (w/ HMC)
     - `JULIA_NUM_THREADS=12` for `LEO.ipynb` (w/ full conditional Gibbs sampling)
-    - Multithreading is optional.
-    - However, it is strongly recommended; the simulations take advantage of parallelizability for efficient computing, and thread counts may directly affect results.

 - The codes were also tested on the following **Google Colab** environment.